-- If the event takes place on private property within Fashion Island the event is not regulated so long as it does not displace required parking.
+- a.
+If the event takes place on private property within Fashion Island the event is not regulated so long as it does not displace required parking.
 Such events must comply with the City's Municipal Code related to noise control and other pertinent standards. - b.
 If the event takes place anywhere else within North Newport Center or the public right-ofway, such events are permitted as long as they comply with the Municipal Code.

-В. Development Limits
+B. Development Limits

 The development limits in this Development Plan are consistent with those established by the General Plan and are identified in Table 2 below.
 Development limits may be modified through the approval of a Transfer of Development Rights.
 Carts, kiosks, temporary uses, and support uses are permitted and are not counted towards square footage development limits.
+Support uses are not included in the square footage development limits and shall not require parking.